-Moreover, IES works closely with UNODC's field office network and UN Resident Coordinators in offering technical assistance to support national evaluation capacities and systems (see Supporting Evaluation Capacity Building for UNODC and Member States).
+IES actively participates in UNEG's National Evaluation Capacity Development Working Group, contributing to the continuous development of its standard and norm-setting network.
+Moreover, IES works closely with UNODC's field offices and UN Resident Coordinators in offering technical assistance to support national evaluation capacities and systems (see Supporting Evaluation Capacity Building for UNODC and Member States).

 Moroccan delegation at the workshop on "Independent Evaluation and National Evaluation Capacity Development" in Vienna 2019, organized by IES: (from the left): Ms. Ikram Bouazzaoui (Master Programme student, University Moulay Ismail (UMI)), Mr. Mohammed Abdou (Dean of the Faculty of Legal, Economic and Social Sciences, UMI); Mr. Anas Baba Ahmed (Master Programme student, UMI); Mr. Abdelghani Bouayad (Director, UMI); Mr. El Hassan El Mansouri (Secretary General, Morocco's National Observatory of Human Development (ONDH)); Ms. Chaymae Zoghlal (Master Programme student, UMI); Mr. Mohcine Dounassi (Master Programme student, UMI) - together with Ms. Katharina Kayser (Chief, IES) and Mr. Asenjo Ruiz (Evaluation Capacity Development Officer, IES).